-This paper develops a novel model-free methodology to extract skewness risk premia in individual stocks from options and stock markets.
-The new measure documents a significant positive skewness risk premium in individual stocks, which massively increased after the 2008/2009 financial crisis, due to an increase in the price of put options (crash protection) in individual stocks.
-Frictions on short-selling, measured by high short-interest ratio and low ETF ownership are key drivers of idiosyncratic skewness risk premia.
+This paper implements a novel model-free methodology to measure skewness risk premia in individual stocks.
+The methodology takes the form of a trading strategy, a skewness swap.
+The return on the strategy shows a significant positive skewness risk premium in individual stocks.
+The risk premium massively increased after the 2008/2009 financial crisis due to an increase in the price of put options in individual stocks.
+Part of this skewness risk premium is idiosyncratic.
+Frictions on short-selling, measured by high short-interest ratios and low ETF ownership, are key drivers of the idiosyncratic skewness risk premium.

-Keywords: Skewness risk premium, financial crisis, short-selling constraints
+Keywords: Skewness risk premium, skewness swap, financial crisis, short-selling constraints